This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 More studies are needed to figure out exactly why and how children with CP are more prone to develop ADHD or autism.
 Additional studies are currently underway.

 There is no cure for ADHD, nor is there a cure for cerebral palsy.
-However, finding the right treatment, which may take a bit of trial and error, has been shown to increase the quality of many children’s lives significantly.
+However, finding the right treatment, which may take a bit of trial and error, has significantly increased the quality of many children’s lives.

 Lifelong Financial Assistance for Your Child's Birth Injury